 This perennial grouping is a striking color combination for the front yard that is sure to become a neighborhood favorite.
 And as Texas (and Mexican) natives, these fall bloomers can tough out and even bloom through our summers.

-You can also find many beautiful color combinations to brighten up your garden yourself this fall at our local native nurseries and plant sales.
-Look for inspiration at one of the many garden and nature events this October.
+You can find many beautiful color combinations to brighten up your garden yourself this fall at our local native nurseries and plant sales.
+Look for inspiration at one of the many garden and nature events that take place each fall.
 However you spend your time in the garden, I hope you enjoy this wonderful season!